cela123/Project_1_Shell/AA_files/README.md

     When the makefile is run with "make" the executable "shell" will be created.
 The executable will launch the program.

 Known bugs/unfinished project parts:
-    Piping only works with one pipe.
+    Piping has not been fully tested.
     There is a warning for implicit declaration of function ‘setenv’ that we could not resolve.

 Extra credit documentation: